scott-c-jensen/LCLS_Analysis/README.md

 ## Experimental Setup in Brief
 1. A ~10 femtosecond x-ray pulse would interact with a liquid jet.
-2. The atoms would ionize the atoms (Manganese atoms in our case) and re-emit x-rays through a 3p electron filling the vacancy in the 1s (K-beta emission lines).
+2. The atoms would ionize the atoms and re-emit x-rays from Manganese atoms via 3p to 1s electron transition (K-beta emission lines).
 3. The emission line is dispersed through a spectrometer onto a cs-pad detector so that the spatial position determines the x-ray energy.
 4. The detector records the emission spectrum from x-ray liquid jet interaction.
 5. The data are stored for each shot which occured on a 120Hz time scale.